darteescar/LI3/README.md

 ```

 # LI3 (English)
-Music streaming data analysis application implemented in the scope of the Computer Science Laboratory I course.
+Music streaming data analysis application implemented in the scope of the Computer Science Laboratory III course.
 The project was divided into two parts, whose requirements can be found [here](enunciado-fase1.pdf) and [here](enunciado-fase2.pdf), respectively (both in Portuguese).
 The [report 1](relatorio-fase1.pdf) and the [report 2](relatorio-fase2.pdf) can also be consulted (both in Portuguese).

 ### Final Mark: 17 / 20 ⭐️